R&D Department

-We seek to improve, optimize and innovate in our production processes
+We are looking for improve, optimize e innovate in our production processes

-Our department of Research, Development and Innovation was founded in 2009 and aims toimprove and optimize production processes and products from all areas of the nursery, where applied research and experimental development are used as the main tool.
+Our Research, Development and Innovation department was founded in 2009 and has the following objectives to improve and optimize production processes and products in all areas of the nursery, where applied research and experimental development are the main tools used.The main tools used are applied research and experimental development.

 research and development

-Our R + D + I department seeks to install practices that allow innovation and continuous improvement in processes, people, products and services.
+Our R+D+I department seeks to install practices that allow innovation and continuous improvement in processes, people, products and services.
 This is done in a transversal way in all areas of the nursery, that is, in the vegetable, bare root fruit trees, containerized fruit trees, ornamental and propagation areas.
-To achieve the above, it uses applied research and experimental development as its main tool.
+To achieve this, it uses applied research and experimental development as its main tools.

 What do we do?

-Every year we set up several trials in the different production units of the company.
-The objective of the research conducted is to generate improvements in production processes and products.
+Every year we carry out several tests in the different production units of the company.
+The purpose of the research conducted is to generate improvements in production processes and products.

 fumigants